getpelican/pelican/docs/settings.rst

                           documents.
 You will need to install `rst2pdf`.
 `REVERSE_ARCHIVE_ORDER`   Reverse the archives order.
 (True makes it in
-                          descending order: the newer first) `SITEURL`                 base URL of your website.
+                          descending order: the newer first) `REVERSE_CATEGORY_ORDER`  Reverse the category order.
+(True makes it in descending order, default is alphabetically) `SITEURL`                 base URL of your website.
 `SITENAME`                Your site name, `STATIC_PATHS`            The static paths you want to have accessible on the